leonardocaloi/n8n-python-coder/README.md

 # n8n with PostgreSQL

-Starts n8n with PostgreSQL as database.
+Start n8n with PostgreSQL as database.

 ## Start